home-assistant/home-assistant.io/source/_integrations/rejseplanen.markdown

 ## Track

-If you use the `track` filter it's important to put correct track number() or else the sensor will not work at all.
+If you use the `track` filter, it's important to put the correct track number(); otherwise, the sensor will not work at all.

-- Replace YOUR_STOP_ID with the id for your stop and go to [http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID](http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID)
+- Replace YOUR_STOP_ID with the ID for your stop and go to [http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID](http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID).
-- The values under `rtTrack` is the ones you need to put under `track`.
+- The values under `rtTrack` are the ones you need to put under `track`.

 A working example on how to use this sensor with track: